 Algae are eukaryotic organisms, which are organisms whose cells contain a nucleus and other structures (organelles) enclosed within membranes.
 They live in moist environments, mostly aquatic, and contain chlorophyll.

-Algae are not terrestrial plants, which have 1) true roots, stems, and leaves, 2) vascular (conducting) tissues, such a xylem, and phloem, and 3) lack of non-reproductive cells in the reproductive structures.
+Algae are not terrestrial plants, which have 1) true roots, stems, and leaves, 2) vascular (conducting) tissues, such as xylem, and phloem, and 3) lack of non-reproductive cells in the reproductive structures.
 Algae are not cyanobacteria.
 Cyanobacteria are prokaryotes, which lack membrane-bound organelles and have a single circular chromosome.
-Figure 10.1a shows the cellular composition of blue-algae and 1b shows a micrograph of the cells.
+The figure below shows the cellular composition of blue-algae and the subsequent one shows a micrograph of the cells.
 The cell has a wall with a gelatinous coat.
 Just beneath the cell wall is a plasma membrane.
 Within the cell, there are layers of phycobilisomes, photosynthetic lamellae, ribosomes, protein granules, and circular DNA known as nucleoids.
-These are typical components of growing plants - however, the component we are interested in are lipid droplets, which are oils that can be extracted from the algae.
+These are typical components of growing plants - however, the components we are interested in are lipid droplets, which are oils that can be extracted from the algae.